Kessel Dermatology logo

 Eczema

-Eczema services offered in Hamilton Square, Mercer and Trenton County area, New Jersey
+Eczema services offered in Hamilton Square, Trenton, and Mercer County area, New Jersey

 Eczema isn’t contagious, and there’s no cure, but it affects nearly 32% of people in the United States.
-The team at Kessel Dermatology in Hamilton Square, Mercer and Trenton County area, New Jersey, understands that eczema symptoms are intolerable at times.
+The team at Kessel Dermatology, servicing the Hamilton Square, Trenton, and Mercer County areas in New Jersey, understands that eczema symptoms are intolerable at times.
 Some people outgrow this itchy, painful skin condition, while others have it throughout their adult life.
 Get expert treatment customized for your specific type of eczema by calling Kessel Dermatology or requesting an appointment online today.

 Eczema Q & A